Money Smart Athlete Blog

 By Constantinos Massonos, Contributor

-A time comes when parents have to decide, along with their child which educational path they will follow, and that decision can greatly determine their child’s future life.
-But, equally important for a child’s long-term happiness and prosperity, is their physical well-being, which can be achieved through their participation in sports.
+A time comes when parents and their child must decide which educational path to follow, shaping their future lives.
+Equally important for long-term happiness is a child’s physical well-being, which participation in sports can help achieve.

-Participating in sports does not only improves physical health but can also help children develop their social skills by making friends, building self-esteem and confidence and prepare them for the competitive environment they will face as adults out in the real world.
+Participating in sports improves physical health and helps children develop social skills, make friends, and build self-esteem and confidence.
+Sports participation also prepares children for the competitive environments they will face as adults in the real world.

 For more information on the subject matter, you may contact us at [email protected].